mtrudel/matchat/README.md

         JABBER_HOSTNAME=jabber.bar.com BOOTSTRAP_BUDDIES="you@yourself.com
         someoneelse@them.com"

     If you're using a gmail account, `JABBER_HOSTNAME` will be `talk.google.com`.
 Otherwise it will be the name of your Jabber host (MatChat isn't smart enough to walk DNS SRV records, so you actually have to specify this if it differs from the domain part of the username).

     The purpose of the `BOOTSTRAP_BUDDIES` is to define the set of people able to connect to the chatroom.
 Only people listed here will be able to add the chatroom account to their roster and communicate through it.
+The list should be a set of Jabber IDs, space separated.

 5. Deploy your app, scale up your bot worker, and scale down your web worker (to stay within Heroku's free tier)